PIM 09: Family and Medical Leave

 • Completion and submission of all required forms to the Benefits Office.

-The Benefits office will review the request for leave and will notify the employee in writing when the leave is approved or disapproved.
-If the employee is not eligible for FMLA leave, the notice must state at least one reason why the employee is not eligible.
+The Benefits office will review the request for leave and will notify the employee in writing whether the leave is approved or disapproved.

 The Employee’s Responsibilities

-If an eligible employee is absent from work for more than 3 workdays due to a FMLA qualifying condition, or if the employer requests to determine if the absence is for an FMLA qualifying condition, the employee must:
+If an eligible employee is absent from work due to an FMLA qualifying condition, or if the employer requests to determine if the absence is for an FMLA qualifying reason, the employee must:

-• Complete the appropriate forms contained in the Extended Leave of Absence Resource Guide and submit them to the Benefits Office at least 30 days in advance of planned medical treatment or birth/adoption of a child.
+• Complete the Online FMLA Application (Part A) at least 30 days in advance of planned medical treatment or birth/adoption of a child.
 When advanced notification is not possible, the employee should submit his/her paperwork as soon as possible.

-• The employee should have the treating physician complete the medical certification form if the leave request is based on his/her serious health condition, or the serious health condition of an immediate family member.
+• When applicable, the employee should have the treating physician complete the medical certification form if the leave request is based on his/her serious health condition, or the serious health condition of an immediate family member.

 • The employee must provide the completed forms to the Benefits Office within 15 calendar days after receiving the forms.
 Failure to provide complete and sufficient certification of the need for leave within 15 calendar days may result in the denial of FMLA Leave and/or disciplinary action.
 If the employee is notified that the certification is not complete, he/she has 7 calendar days to provide the requested information.

-• Report to the employee’s supervisor or HR Facilitator at reasonable intervals with a status and intent to return.
+• Report to the employee’s supervisor or HR Facilitator at reasonable intervals regarding employee’s return-to-work status.

-• Notify the employee’s supervisor prior to the expiration of the leave if he/she will not return to work.
+• Notify supervisor prior to the expiration of the leave if employee will not return to work.

 The Supervisor’s Responsibilities

-If an eligible employee is absent from work for more than 3 days due to his/her serious health condition, the supervisor must:
+If an eligible employee is absent from work for more than five (5) working days and is taking sick leave, the supervisor must:

 Reduced or Intermittent Work Schedules